LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/entities.md

 Using the [Assist](conversation-builder-assist.html) tool, you can assign these built-in entities to user interactions and have the bot populate a [slot](conversation-builder-conversation-builder-variables-slots.html#slots) with the user's input to the question to which the entity was assigned.

-### How entities affect the NLU score (LivePerson NLU v1 only)
+### How entities affect the NLU score - LivePerson (Legacy) engine only

-When using the LivePerson NLU v1 engine, the more entities in a training phrase that match, the higher the score.
+When using the LivePerson (Legacy) engine, the more entities in a training phrase that match, the higher the score.
 This can be a powerful way to increase your matching accuracy, but if overused, can lead to a lot of false positives.

 You can see from the example below, that having 2 entities match the training phrases causes a 30% jump in score from the single entity matches.
 So use them for the key elements of your intent, but don’t overuse.